General Terms & Conditions (GTC)

 1. Scope

-(1) These General Terms and Conditions of Business apply to all contracts, in particular sales, service and maintenance contracts of MBO Postpress Solutions GmbH, one of its subsidiaries, in particular H+H GmbH & Co KG (hereinafter referred to as "MBO") to its clients ("Customers"), unless otherwise expressly agreed in writing.
-They also apply to future business relationships, even if they are not expressly agreed again.
-The version of these General Terms and Conditions of Business valid at the time of conclusion of the contract is decisive.
+(1) These General Terms and Conditions shall apply, unless otherwise expressly stipulated in writing, to all contracts in connection with the commissioning of custom-made products by MBO Máquinas, S.A. (hereinafter collectively referred to as „MBO“) by its clients („Customers“).
+They also apply to future business relations, even if they are not expressly agreed again.
+The version of these General Terms and Conditions valid at the time of conclusion of the contract is decisive.

 (3) These General Terms and Conditions apply exclusively.
-Deviating, conflicting or supplementary general terms and conditions of business of the Customer shall only become part of the contract if and insofar as MBO has expressly agreed to their validity.
-This requirement of consent applies in any case, for example even if MBO carries out the delivery to the Customer without reservation in knowledge of the Customer's general terms and conditions of business.
+Deviating, conflicting or supplementary general terms and conditions of the Customer shall only become part of the contract if and insofar as MBO has expressly agreed to their validity.
+This requirement of consent applies in any case, for example even if MBO carries out the delivery to the Customer without reservation in the knowledge of the Customer‘s General Terms and Conditions.

-(4) Individual agreements made with the Customer in individual cases (including collateral agreements, supplements and amendments) and the information contained in the order confirmation shall in any case take precedence over these General Terms and Conditions.
+(4) Individual agreements made with the Customer in individual cases (including any framework agreements, ancillary agreements, supplements and amendments) as well as the information contained in the individual order shall in any case take precedence over these General Terms and Conditions (§ 305 BGB).
 They must be in writing.

 (5) References to the validity of legal regulations are only of clarifying significance.
-Even without such clarification, the statutory provisions shall therefore apply, unless they are directly amended or expressly excluded in these General Terms and Conditions.
+Even without such clarification, the statutory provisions shall therefore apply, unless they are directly amended or expressly excluded in these General Terms and Conditions and can be amended or expressly excluded.

 2. Form